 Not yet.
 At the moment, Tristar’s Power Pressure Cooker XL is still available for sale across the country.
 Neither Tristar nor the Consumer Product Safety Commission has issued a recall for the product.
-Only time will tell whether the growing number of pressure cooker lawsuits will be able to change that.
+Only time will tell whether the growing number of lawsuits will be able to change that.

 Breaking Pressure Cooker Explosion News

 Several people have already filed lawsuits against Tristar Products, after one of the company's pressure cookers suddenly exploded.
 Around the country, dozens of other home cooks have been severely burned when an apparently defective pressure cooker blew up during operation.
 As this litigation develops, you'll find the latest news and updates here.